adct-the-experimenter/Thief-Fighters/README.md

 Entity Component System code adapted from Austin Morlan's ECS code.

-Minimal gameplay is mostly established.
+Minimal gameplay is established.
 Needs sound effects and better art.

 Fighting game in which the players steal a special power from the others after a kill.